 One of the first projects that beginner origami artists learn is the origami cup.
 Then they quickly learn that it’s not really suitable for drinking from.
 To put a crafty, organizational spin on it, try this hanging origami cup wall storage solution.
 It’s an easy origami pattern to start you off and will add a unique wall accent to your home.

 For the easy origami instructions, see About.com.

-Even though Valentine’s Day is still months away, it’s never too early to tell someone you love them.
+Even if it's not Valentine’s Day, you can always tell someone you love them.
 A simple and homemade way to convey that message is through a charming paper heart.
 This easy origami project can be embellished and personalized to your heart’s desire (pun intended) and given to someone you care about.